 The Emergency Injection for the treatment of Adrenal Crisis Understanding what an Emergency Injection kit is, how to inject and how important it is to use the injection during an Adrenal Crisis.
-Get an emergency injection kit - it may save your life After diagnosis, you should be issued with an emergency injection kit which contains vials of hydrocortisone that either you or a friend or family member can administer if you are vomiting and unable to absorb oral tablets, or showing other signs of severe illness.
+Get an emergency injection kit - it may save your life After diagnosis, you should be issued with a prescription for the medication required for a hydrocortisone emergency injection kit.
+This will include vials of hydrocortisone that either you or a friend or family member can administer if you are vomiting and unable to absorb oral tablets, or showing other signs of severe illness.
 Your GP or endocrinology team can prescribe the items required for the kit.
 These are prescribed as 3 – 5 vials either: Hydrocortisone sodium phosphate 100mg (1ml liquid ampoule) Hydrocortisone sodium succinate 100mg (powdered Solu-Cortef plus 2ml water amp.)
 You will also need the necessary intramuscular needles and syringes needed to inject.
-Alternatively, Vanishpoint integrated safety syringes are available from our charity online shop.
+Alternatively, Vanishpoint integrated safety syringes are available from our charity online shop or you can store your emergency kit in a way convenient for you.
 More information on the items to be prescribed can be found in the 'medication management' section of The ADSHG Caring For the Addison's Patient leaflet.
 When to give an emergency injection You can read more about the symptoms of adrenal crisis and what you should do in the emergency section of our website.
 Learn how to administer an emergency injection - practise makes perfect!
 Once you have your kit, both you and people that you spend a lot of time with, such as family, colleagues or friends, should learn what to do if you have an adrenal crisis and how to give an emergency injection of hydrocortisone.
 Learning how to do this is very important.
 It doesn’t take very long and it could save your life.
 Regularly check your kit to make sure the vials are in date, requesting replacements for any out of date vials.
 Check out these short videos : Video : 1.
 When to give an emergency injection (4 minutes) Video : 2.
 Emergency injections: Personal stories (5 minutes) Video : 3.1 How to administer a liquid hydrocortisone emergency injection using a safety syringe (3 minutes) Video : 3.2 How to administer a liquid hydrocortisone emergency injection using a standard syringe (3 minutes) Video : 3.3 How to administer a Solu-Cortef emergency injection using a safety syringe (3 minutes) Video : 3.4 How to administer a Solu-Cortef emergency injection using a standard syringe (3 minutes) Video : 3.5 How to administer a Solu-Cortef emergency injection using an Act-o-Vial Safety Syringe (3 minutes) What to do if you are refused an injection kit People with Addison's require an emergency injection kit (100mg hydrocortisone) for at home, when travelling and on holiday, for use in an emergency to avoid precipitating an acute adrenal crisis.
 This is so either you or a friend or family member can immediately administer if you are vomiting and unable to absorb oral tablets, or showing other signs of severe illness.
 Therefore if there is a delay in getting an ambulance to you or in a busy hospital A&E department, the hydrocortisone injection means that you will be safe from the adrenal point of view until you receive further medical attention.
 If your GP or Endocrinologist does not wish to provide additional prescriptions to provide the above cover, please print and provide them with the below documents as a guide and politely ask again.
 Provision of a hydrocortisone emergency injection kit is the advice given by the ADSHG Clinical Advisory Panel and Society for Endocrinology, for the prevention of an acute adrenal crisis.
-The advice from the Society for Endocrinologists for people with adrenal insufficiency.
-The ADSHG Caring For the Addison's Patient leaflet The Pituitary Foundations's Letter to GPs - Digital Template How to avoid precipitating an acute adrenal crisis (Article by Professor Wass) If you or UK or ROI based, please also provide details of this refusal to us and we will ensure that the surgery or endocrine unit receive some of our advice and materials ls to help raise awareness.
-How to store your injection kit Some hospital endocrine units provide ready made injection kits for you.
+Guidance for the prevention and emergency management of adult patients with adrenal insufficiency The advice from the Society for Endocrinologists for people with adrenal insufficiency.
+The ADSHG Caring For the Addison's Patient leaflet The Pituitary Foundations's Letter to GPs - Digital Template How to avoid precipitating an acute adrenal crisis (Article by Professor Wass) How to store your injection kit Some hospital endocrine units provide ready made injection kits for you.
 If this is not the case for your hospital, in our online shop, we sell emergency injection boxes (minus the drug preparations which your GP or Endocrinologist needs to prescribe).
 These come with amp snaps (for the glass vial) along with photo instructions on how to give the injection and allow you to keep all the materials needed to give the injection in the same place.
 Alternatively, you can choose a small sturdy box yourself to keep your emergency kit in.
 Ensure the box is clearly labelled.
 It is advisable to include the photo instructions on how to give the injection, adrenal crisis guidelines, hospital stickers and NHS steroid emergency card in the box.
 See our more detailed advice on preparing your own emergency kit.